 See below for instructions on how and where to submit your application materials.

 Complete an online application for admission through CASPA.
 Pay attention to the instructions for application and requirements.

-Submit the $25 application fee with the supplemental application we will send you after receiving your verified CASPA application.
-Fee must be paid with a credit card.
+A $25 supplemental application fee must be paid with a credit card.

 Submit official transcripts from all colleges/universities you have attended to CASPA.

 If your coursework was completed outside of the United States, you must submit a course-by-course evaluation from one of the following foreign evaluation agencies: